When is His Dark Materials season 2 on BBC One? Will it change The Subtle Knife?

 “So I’m gonna miss her, honestly.
 It’s weird to be in Cardiff and not spend every day with Dafne.
 But it’s the next facet of the story, and I’m excited to tell it.”

-New episodes will feature Cittàgazze, a city in a parallel world haunted by soul-eating creatures called Spectres, which has been impressively built in its entirety on the lots of Bad Wolf studios in Cardiff.
+New episodes will feature Cittàgazze (pictured), a city in a parallel world haunted by soul-eating creatures called Spectres, which has been impressively built in its entirety on the lots of Bad Wolf studios in Cardiff.

 However, expect a few changes – some elements of The Subtle Knife worked their way into season one, most notably Lord Boreal crossing over into “our” world and co-lead character Will beginning his Subtle Knife storyline in the latter half of the series.